 San Juan Beach

 San Juan Beach (es.
-San Juan Playa) after Postiguet Beach is the next most popular beach in Alicante, located about 10km from Alicante Old Town.
+San Juan Playa), after Postiguet Beach, is the next most popular beach in Alicante, located about 10km from the old town.
 This is a clean, wide, and sandy beach, much calmer than Postiguet Beach.

 Mutxavista Beach

 Mutxavista Beach (es.
-Playa de Mutxavista) is located right next to San Juan Beach.
-It’s also a wide and sandy beach, with clear blue waters, not too crowded.
+Playa de Mutxavista) is located right next to San Juan Playa It’s also a wide and sandy beach, with clear blue waters, not too crowded.

 Other beaches in Alicante